 BACKGROUND:

-The US Department of Labor Employment and Training Administration (DOLETA) Training and Employment Guidance Letter 39-11, issued June 28, 2012, and entitled “Guidance on the Handling and Protection of Personally Identifiable Information (PII),” requires that strong and effective measures be taken to mitigate the risks associated with the collection, storage, dissemination, and disposal of sensitive data, including PII.
+The US Department of Labor Employment and Training Administration (DOLETA) Training and Employment Guidance Letter 39-11, issued June 28, 2012, and entitled “Guidance on the Handling and Protection of Personally Identifiable Information (PII),” requires that strong and effective measures be taken to mitigate the risks associated with the collection, storage, dissemination, and disposal of sensitive data, including SPI.

-Based on the Office of Management and Budget (OMB) and DOLETA definitions, TWC defines PII and other sensitive information as follows:
+Based on the Office of Management and Budget (OMB) and DOLETA definitions, TWC defines SPI and other confidential information as follows:

-PII—information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other personal or identifying information that is linked or linkable to a specific individual.
-PII includes, but is not limited to, Social Security numbers (SSNs), credit card numbers, bank account numbers, home telephone numbers, mobile telephone numbers, ages, birth dates, marital status, spouse names, educational history, biometric identifiers (for example, fingerprints, voiceprints, and iris scans), medical history, financial information, and computer passwords.
+SPI—information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other personal or confidential information that is linked or linkable to a specific individual.
+SPI includes, but is not limited to, Social Security numbers (SSNs), credit card numbers, bank account numbers, home telephone numbers, mobile telephone numbers, ages, birth dates, marital status, spouse names, educational history, biometric identifiers (for example, fingerprints, voiceprints, and iris scans), medical history, financial information, and computer passwords.

-Other sensitive information—any unclassified information whose loss, misuse, or unauthorized access to or modification of could adversely affect the interest or the conduct of federally funded programs, or the privacy to which individuals are entitled under the Privacy Act of 1974, as amended (5 USC §55a)
+Other confidential information—any unclassified information whose loss, misuse, or unauthorized access to or modification of could adversely affect the interest or the conduct of federally funded programs, or the privacy to which individuals are entitled under the Privacy Act of 1974, as amended (5 USC §55a)

-As part of their grant-funded activities, Boards and grantees have in their possession large quantities of PII and other sensitive information relating to their organizations and staffs, subcontractor and partner organizations and staffs, and individual program participants.
+As part of their grant-funded activities, Boards and grantees have in their possession large quantities of SPI and other confidential information relating to their organizations and staffs, subcontractor and partner organizations and staffs, and individual program participants.
 This information is generally found in personnel files, participant data, performance reports, program evaluations, grant and contract files, and other sources.

-Protection of PII can be provided for documents or systems in several ways.
+Protection of SPI can be provided for documents or systems in several ways.
 How the required protection is provided depends on the facility, the function of the activity, how the activity is organized, and what equipment is available.
-Proper planning and organization will enhance the protection of PII while balancing the costs.
+Proper planning and organization will enhance the protection of SPI while balancing the costs.

 Minimum protection standards (MPS) establish a uniform method and minimum standards of physically protecting data and systems that require safeguarding.
 These standards must be applied.
 Because local factors might require additional security measures, management must analyze local circumstances to determine space, container, and other physical security needs.

-MPS require two barriers for the protection of PII under normal operating conditions.
+MPS require two barriers for the protection of SPI under normal operating conditions.
 Some examples of barriers are:

 Staff presence